All About Bible Translations

 There is also another viewpoint that might explain why God chose to do things this way.
 When someone has engaging and fulfilling work to do, the time spent on it becomes uniquely meaningful and enjoyable.
 Once their work is done, they can find a healthy sense of pride in their accomplishments.
 Not only is God aware of this, but He created mankind with the intention that we'd put our gifts and talents to good use.
 By making it so that someone needs to translate His Words and teach His Message, God may simply be providing another way for people to use their talents.

 There are only two possible answers here: either our God is incapable of something, or He felt that human languages were good enough for the job.
 The former, by definition, should be impossible.
-At the same time, many people struggle to understand the Scriptures and even experts are divided over what God's Word says on different topics, so it's clear that human languages are far from perfect.
+At the same time, many people struggle to understand the Scriptures and even experts are divided over what certain passages mean, so it's clear that human languages are far from perfect.

 Personally, I suspect that the answer to this question has little to do with the nature of God or the scope of His abilities.
 Instead, it probably has fairly mundane answers.
 For example, functional literacy - the basic level of literacy required to be able to function in modern society - is reportedly much rarer than people think.
 People also have a tendency to ignore or disregard information that conflicts with their own biases or existing beliefs, so it may not matter how blatantly obvious God made things - people would still dismiss whatever He had to say if they disagreed with it.